harshitkandpal/Hacktivate2k24/README.md

-# AI-PhishBot
+# PHISHING STIMULATOR

 ## Tagline

 Simulating sophisticated phishing attacks to enhance cybersecurity training and preparedness.

-## WHAT DOES THIS APPLICATION DO?
+## The problem it solves

-AI-PhishBot allows cybersecurity teams to conduct realistic phishing simulations, providing insights into potential vulnerabilities within an organization.
+This application allows cybersecurity teams to conduct realistic phishing simulations, providing insights into potential vulnerabilities within an organization.
 By mimicking legitimate emails and launching sophisticated phishing campaigns, AI-PhishBot helps organizations train employees to recognize and respond to phishing attempts, ultimately improving overall security posture.

 ## Key Features